dvidelabs/flatcc/README.md

 struct to 2^16-1 bytes.
 Tables cannot hold larger structs, and the C language does not guarantee support for larger structs.
 Other implementations might have different limits on maximum array size.
 Arrays of 0 length are not permitted.

+## Optional Fields

+Optional scalar table fields were introduced to FlatBuffers mid 2020 in order to better handle null values also for scalar data types, as is common in SQL databases.
+Before describing optional values, first understand how ordinary scalar values work in FlatBuffers:

+Imagine a FlatBuffer table with a `mana` field from the monster sample schema.
+Ordinarily a scalar table field has implicit default value of 0 like `mana : uint8;`, or an explicit default value specified in the schema like `mana : uint8 = 100;`.
+When a value is absent from a table field, the default value is returned, and when a value is added during buffer construction, it will not actually be stored if the value matches the default value, unless the `force_add` option is used to write a value even if it matches the default value.
+Likewise the `is_present` method can be used to test if a field was actually stored in the buffer when reading it.

+When a table has many fields, most of which just hold default settings, signficant space can be saved using default values, but it also means that an absent value does not indicate null.
+Field absence is essentially just a data compression technique, not a semantic change to the data.
+However, it is possible to use `force_add` and `is_present` to interpret values as null when not present, except that this is not a standardized technique.
+Optional fields represents a standardized way to achieve this.

+Scalar fields can be marked as optional by assigning `null` as a default value.
+For example, some objects might not have a meaningful `mana` value, so it could be represented as `lifeforce : uint8 = null`.
+Now the `lifeforce` field has become an optional field.
+In the FlatCC implementation this means that the field is written, it will always be written also if the value is 0 or any other representable value.
+It also means that the `force_add` method is not available for the field because `force_add` is essentially always in effect for the field.
+On the read side, optional scalar fields behave exactly is ordinary scalar fields that have not specified a default value, that is, if the field is absent, 0 will be returned and `is_present` will return false.
+Instead optional scalar fields get a new accessor method with the suffix `_option()` which returns a struct with two fiels: `{ is_null, value }` where `is_null == !is_present()` and value is the same value is the `_get()` method, which will be 0 if `is_null` is true.
+The option struct is named after the type similar to unions, for example `flatbuffers_uint8_option_t` or `MyGame_Example_Color_option_t`, and the option accessor method also works similar to unions.

+By keeping the original accessors, read logic can be made simpler and faster when it is not important whether a value is null or 0 and at the same time the option value can be returned and stored.

+Note that struct fields cannot be optional.
+Also note that, non-scalar table fields are not declared optional because these types can already represent null via a null pointer or a NONE union type.

+JSON parsing and printing change behavior for scalar fields by treating absent fields differently according the optional semantics.
+For example parsing a missing field will not store a default value even if the parser is executed with a flag to force default values to be stored and the printer will not print absent optional fields even if otherwise flagged to print default values.
+Currenlty the JSON printers and parsers do not print or parse JSON null and can only represent null be absence of a field.

 ## Endianness